 Here’s what you’ll need to make this cute DIY Valentine’s Day gift for parents or grandparents:

 Note: Since we made this to celebrate Valentine’s Day, we decided to use pink cardstock and red, purple, pink and white construction paper.
-You’re free to use whichever colours you like best.
+You’re free to use whichever colors you like best.

 How to Make a Framed Paper Strip Heart (Step-by-Step)